swtheing/DGL_RL/readme.md

     return g.ndata['z'];
 ```
 ## Demo 2 : RL with GNN
-In Demo 2, we drop the Q-learning algorithm.
-We just use a graph to record the states and the transformation among them and update the Q value with the message passing function.
+In Demo 2, instead of using the Q-learning algorithm, we use a graph to construct a perfect model of the environment.
+Given the model, we compute the optimal policy by message passing function in GNN.
+In our demo, the policy improvement equation is defined by

+$$ Q_{i+1}(s, a) = (1-\beta) * \sum_{s',r}p(s',r|s,a)[r + \beta * \gamma max_{a'}q_i(s',a')].$$

-In Demo2, we need to construct a graph with nodes and edges.
+As a consequense, we need to construct a graph with nodes and edges.
 We use nodes to represent the states and use the edges to represent the relationship between nodes.
 There are three properties in an edge from node A to node B：

 - A is the next state of B.
-- The first column records the reward from B to A，
+- The first column records the reward from B to A
 - The second column records the number of actions that we take when we encounter B and then step into A in the game.

 ```bash